Aviation in Puerto Rico: History of aviation in Puerto Rico

 Félix Rigau Carrera, a Puerto Rican, became the first Hispanic pilot in the United States Marine Corps and is considered to be the first Puerto Rican airplane pilot.

 During 1911, Ted Schrive and George Smith, two American pilots, landed an airplane in Puerto Rico, becoming the first two pilots to land a plane in the Caribbean country.

 On February 2, 1928, American pilot Charles Lindbergh flew to San Juan on his Spirit of St. Louis airplane, as part of a goodwill tour through the Americas.
-He arrived from St. Thomas, United States Virgin Islands and took off on the 4th of February on a flight to Santo Domingo, Dominican Republic.
+He arrived from St. Thomas, United States Virgin Islands and took off on February 4 on a flight to Santo Domingo, Dominican Republic.

 Clara Livingston, an American aviator, moved to her father's property in the town of Dorado during the 1930s, eventually receiving her friend Amelia Earhart at that property (see below).
 Ms. Livingston began flying for the Women's Army Corps and she made flights to Puerto Rico for the U.S. Army Air Corps, which led to her letting the Air Corps build an airport at her Dorado property, the Dorado Airport.

 Dorado Airport later became a commercial airport that received airline flights by Caribair and by Crown Air (later to become Dorado Wings).
 During the 2000s, Dorado Airport was bulldozed and an aviation-themed community park exists in the area now, which commemorates Ms. Livingston and the area's past as a commercial airport.

 In 1936, ANPRI, later known as Puertorriqueña de Avíacion, started services from an airport in what later became Residencial Las Casas to other Puerto Rican cities (including some that lacked airports like Guanica and Guayama), and to other nearby islands, using a hydroplane for water landings.